opencv/opencv/doc/tutorials/features2d/feature_description/feature_description.markdown

 -   Use the @ref cv::DescriptorExtractor interface in order to find the feature vector correspondent to the keypoints.
 Specifically:
-    -   Use @ref cv::xfeatures2d::SURF and its function @ref cv::xfeatures2d::SURF::compute to perform the required calculations.
+    -   Use cv::xfeatures2d::SURF and its function cv::xfeatures2d::SURF::compute to perform the required calculations.
     -   Use a @ref cv::BFMatcher to match the features vector
     -   Use the function @ref cv::drawMatches to draw the detected matches.